Chapter 10: Conferences

 - Once a site has been identified, ACRL members in that region will be informed and encouraged to support the ACRL Conference.

 Speakers at the Conference are selected by the Conference Component committees.
 Some speakers, such as keynote/theme speakers and invited and featured speakers, are invited to present.
 Other speakers go through a blind, competitive selection process to ensure the highest quality of presentation.
-Presenters of contributed papers, panel/workshop programs, poster sessions, and roundtables compete for a limited number of slots.
+Presenters of contributed papers, panel sessions, preconferences, workshops, poster sessions, roundtable discussions, TechConnect presentations, and Virtual Conference webcasts compete for a limited number of slots.
 The component committees conduct a blind reviewing process to select the best presentations.

 All speakers/presenters are required to sign a speaker agreement prepared by the ACRL staff that outlines the terms under which the presentation will be made.

-Honoraria and expenses for nonmember and nonlibrarian speakers will be negotiated by division staff in consultation with the conference committee.
-Reimbursable expenses include: a pre-established per diem, travel expenses (coach or lowest available airfare), and hotel costs (single room at a conference hotel).
+Honoraria and expenses for nonlibrarian speakers will be negotiated by division staff in consultation with the conference committee.
+Reimbursable expenses include: a pre-established per diem, travel expenses (coach or lowest available airfare, or mileage reimbursement), and hotel costs (single room at a conference hotel).

 In accordance with ALA practice, division members and/or librarians will not receive honoraria nor have expenses reimbursed for presenting regular conference programs.
 However, division members and/or practicing librarians may be paid and/or have expenses reimbursed if they present programs at pre- or post-conferences or seminars for which additional registration fees are charged.

 Speakers who are librarians are expected to register for the conference.
-Speakers who are not librarians may receive a one-day (or more) registration waiverdepending on the commitment.
+Speakers who are not librarians may receive complimentary conference registration.

 At times, it may be necessary to offer an honorarium to obtain the best speaker for a preconference.
 Any honorarium paid will be incorporated into the budget and fees will be set to recover all costs.